cbsom/ConvertToPhoneSoundFile/README.md

 # Convert To Phone Sound File

-Uses FFmpeg to convert a sound file to 8 bit u-law.
+A very simple and straightforward .net core 3.1 desktop application that uses ffmpeg to convert a sound file to 8 bit u-law.

 This is useful for playing over a phone line - such as for using as a recording for Twilio's "Play" verb.